-People who were nominated for the Fall 2018 program will be automatically added to the nomination pool for selection for the Spring 2019 program.
+People who were nominated for the 2019 program will be automatically added to the nomination pool for selection for the 2020 program.
 They do not need to be re-nominated.

 Log onto Blu.
 In the top left of your Blu homepage, you will see on the first line your job code (a 4 digit number followed by U), your job descriptor (words followed by a number), and then your exempt status.
 The job descriptor is where you can tell whether your job level is a P (Professional), M (Manager), or S (Supervisor).
 The number following the descriptor will determine whether your title code is a 1, 2, 3, etc. Individuals with Manager in their job descriptor fall into the M category; those with Supervisor in their job descriptor fall into the S category; all others fall into the Professional, or P category.